will-moss/isaiah/README.md

 If you see an orange warning symbol, it means that the connection with the server was lost.
 When the connection is lost, all inputs are disabled, until the connection is reestablished (a new attempt is performed every second).

+#### The interface is stuck loading indefinitely

+This incident arises when a crash occurs while inside a shell or performing a Docker command.
+The quickest "fix" for that is to refresh your browser tab (Ctrl+R/Cmd+R).

+The real "fix" (if any) could be to implement a "timeout" (client-side or server-side) after which, the "loading" state is automatically discarded

+If you encounter this incident consistently, please reach out by opening an issue so we look deeper into that part

+#### The web interface seems to randomly crash and restart

+If you haven't already, please read about the `SERVER_MAX_READ_SIZE` setting in the [Configuration](#configuration) section.

+That incident occurs when the Websocket messages sent from the client to the server are too big.
+The server's reaction to overly large messages sent over Websocket is to close the connection with the client.
+When that happens, Isaiah (as a client in your browser) automatically reopens a connection with the server, hence explaining the "crash-restart" cycle.

+#### A feature that works on desktop is missing from the mobile user interface

+Please note that you can horizontally scroll the mobile controls located in the bottom part of your screen to reveal all of them.
+If, for any reason, you still encounter a case when a feature is missing on your mobile device, please open an issue indicating the browser you're using, your screen's viewport size, and the model of your phone.

+#### In a multi-node deployment, the agent's registration with master is stuck loading indefinitely

+This issue arises when the authentication settings between Master and Agent nodes are incompatible.<br />
+To fix it, please make sure that :
+- When authentication is enabled on Master, the Agent has a `MASTER_SECRET` setting defined.
+- When authentication is disabled on Master, the Agent has no `MASTER_SECRET` setting defined.

+Also don't forget to restart your nodes when changing settings.

 #### Something else

 Please feel free to open an issue, explaining what happens, and describing your environment.